wp-plugins/nextgen-facebook/readme.txt

 = Version 6.2.3 =

 * Added the 'Add via @username' option to the Twitter Social Sharing settings.
+* Added the (now deprecated) "Share" button for Facebook, which allows for additional options when sharing content (like posting to a Facebook Page).
+* To accomodate the old / new "Share" button, I've implemented a tabbed layout in the Facebook settings metabox.

 = Version 6.2.2 =